Once you have the preliminaries in place, you can begin planning the individual months.

 Getting started with monthly homeschool planning

 You will need a blank monthly template (see resources below).
-Alternatively, divide two notebook pages into 6 boxes, or one page with 12 boxes.
+Alternatively, divide two notebook pages into six boxes or one page into 12 boxes.
 You want to have a blank space for monthly brainstorming.

 You won’t be writing anything in stone here, so be flexible when using this as an outline.
 I’ve changed my mind several times, and there is leeway to adjust again.